Teach anytime, anywhere

 Receiving payment and our decreasing commission structure

 After each session, the payment will appear on your app wallet.
-You are able to withdraw these funds from your wallet at any time.
-Enter your direct deposit details, and allow for up to three business days for the funds to appear in your bank account.
+You can withdraw these funds from your wallet at any time.
+Enter your direct deposit details and allow for up to three business days for the funds to appear in your bank account.

 Upon withdrawing from your wallet, TUEX will take a percentage commission from the withdrawal amount.
 This commission structure is designed to decrease as you accumulate more tutoring hours on the app.
 The full table is outlined below: